 Sensitivity assessment.
 Zostera noltei is susceptible to microbial pathogens but unlikely to suffer the level of mortality experienced by Zostera marina.
 Therefore, a resistance of 'Medium' is recorded, with a resilience of 'Medium, resulting in a sensitivity of ‘Medium’.

-Seagrass is not a species targeted by commercial fishery.
-Seeds and shoots are however harvested for extensive transplantation project aimed at promoting seagrass populations in areas denuded by natural or anthropogenic causes.
+Seagrass is not targeted by a commercial fishery.
+Seeds and shoots are, however, harvested for extensive transplantation project aimed at promoting seagrass populations in areas denuded by natural or anthropogenic causes.
 Divers are most commonly employed to remove material from the source population, an activity with a low overall impact on seagrass habitats.
-In the USA however, a mechanical seed harvesting technique was invented and put into practice (Orth & Marion, 2007).
-The mechanised harvester is able to drastically increase the number of Zostera seed collected from a source population (1.68 million seeds in one day compared to 2.5 million seeds collected by divers in one year).
-However the large scale removal of seeds, the productive output of seagrasses, can affect the integrity of the natural seagrass beds.
+In the USA, however, a mechanical seed harvesting technique was invented and put into practice (Orth & Marion, 2007).
+The mechanised harvester was able to drastically increase the number of Zostera seed collected from a source population (1.68 million seeds in one day compared to 2.5 million seeds collected by divers in one year).
+However, the large-scale removal of seeds, the productive output of seagrasses, can affect the integrity of the natural seagrass beds.
 To date, no mechanical harvesting has been employed in the UK.
-The ecological impact of seed collection by divers is low; the harvesting of Zostera in British waters has therefore a minimal effect on natural seagrass habitats.
+The ecological impact of seed collection by divers is low; the harvesting of Zostera in British waters has, therefore, a minimal effect on natural seagrass habitats.
 The effect of the translocation of species is covered in the pressure ‘genetic modification and translocation of indigenous species’.
 The direct physical effects on seabed habitats from activities are described below in ‘abrasion/disturbance’ of the substratum on the surface of the bed’ and ‘penetration and/or disturbance of the substratum below the surface’.

 Harvesting of seagrasses as craft material is a small, but growing, industry.
-However the present legislation for conservation of seagrasses will discourage expansion of this industry (see Jackson et al. (2013) for full list on political framework for seagrass protection in the UK).
+However, the present legislation for the conservation of seagrasses will discourage expansion of this industry (see Jackson et al. (2013) for a full list on the political framework for seagrass protection in the UK).

 Seagrass beds are not considered dependent on any of the organisms that may be targeted for direct removal e.g. oysters, clams and mussels.
 However, an indirect effect of fisheries targeting bivalves is a change in the water clarity, crucial for the growth and development of Zostera species.
 Indeed bivalves have been shown to significantly contribute to the clearance of the water column which subsequently increases light penetration, facilitating the growth and reproduction of Zostera species (Wall et al., 2008).
 Newell & Koch (2004) using modelling, predicted that when sediments were resuspended, the presence of even low numbers of oysters (25 g dry tissue weight m2) distributed uniformly throughout the domain, reduced suspended sediment concentrations by nearly an order of magnitude.
 A healthy population of suspension-feeding bivalves thus improves habitat quality and promotes seagrass productivity by mitigating the effects of increased water turbidity in degraded, light-limited habitats (see 'changes in suspended solids' pressure).
 Bivalves also contribute pseudofaeces to fertilise seagrass sediments (Bradley & Heck Jr, 1999).